EmielCulleton/MasterThesis/Master_Thesis/Logbook.md

 #### fifth commit:
+Implemented a script to read in the COW corpus and have every individual sentence be stored in a list.

-This commit is focused on implementing the training file into the model (https://huggingface.co/docs/transformers/tasks/token_classification#load-wnut-17-dataset)
+This commit is focused on implementing the training file into the model.
+This task has almost been completed.
+I am now looking into actually training the model.
+However I am running into ```AttributeError: 'BertTokenizerFast' object has no attribute 'to'```.
+I'll look into this tomorrow.